Are you looking for STEM gift ideas? We’ve been lucky enough to test some brilliant products over the last few years. Here are some of our favourites.

 This is another kit that we’ve used for years and years.

 My 3 year old loves his Drill Buddies truck and space rocket from Learning Resources.
-It took him a few goes to get the hang of it, and he was so thrilled when he could do it alone.
+It took him a few attempts to get the hang of it, and he was so thrilled when he could do it alone.
 These have been a great addition to our toy cupboard.

 I hope to get him the Numberblocks set for Christmas from Learning Resources.